back to top

 Conclusion: Wide vs Narrow Aperture

 Learning about using a wide aperture vs a narrow aperture is important for your photography.
-It’s a setting with a great deal of creative potential.
-You need to know about its relationship with shutter speed as well.
+This setting has a great deal of creative potential.
+You also need to know about its relationship with shutter speed.

-A lot of photographers use Aperture Priority mode for many of their photos.
-It speeds up changing your settings, and aperture is that important.
+Many photographers use aperture priority mode for many of their photos.
+It speeds up changing your settings—the aperture is that important.

 How do you use aperture in your photography?
 Do you use aperture priority, or do you go fully manual?
 We’d love to see example photos that have used aperture for creative effects.